dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 All of these facts and many more depend on the principle of occluding edges at a point of observation, the law of reversible occlusion, and the facts of opaque and nonopaque substances.
 What we call privacy in the design of housing, for example, is the providing of opaque enclosures.
 A high degree of concealment is afforded by an enclosure, and complete concealment is afforded by a complete enclosure.
 But note that there are peepholes and screens that permit seeing without being seen.
 A transparent sheet of glass in a window transmits both illumination and information, whereas a translucent sheet transmits illumination but not information.
 There will be more of this in Chapter 11.

 Note also that a glass wall affords seeing through but not walking through, whereas a cloth curtain affords going through but not seeing through.
-Architects and designers know such facts, but they lack a theory of affordances to encom- pass them in a system.
+Architects and designers know such facts, but they lack a theory of affordances to encom-pass them in a system.

 Summary: Positive and Negative Affordances

 The foregoing examples of the affordances of the environment are enough to show how general and powerful the concept is.
 Substances have biochemical offerings and afford manufacture.
-Surfaces afford posture, locomotion, colli- sion, manipulation, and in general behavior.
+Surfaces afford posture, locomotion, collision, manipulation, and in general behavior.
 Special forms of layout afford shelter and concealment.
 Fires afford warming and burning.
-Detached objects- tools, utensils, weapons-afford special types of behavior to primates and The Theory of Affordances 129
+Detached objects- tools, utensils, weapons-afford special types of behavior to primates and humans.

-humans.
 The other animal and the other person provide mutual and reciprocal affordances at extremely high levels of behavioral complexity.
 At the highest level, when vocalization becomes speech and manufactured displays become images, pictures, and writing, the affordances of human behavior are stag- gering.
 No more of that will be considered at this stage except to point out that speech, pictures, and writing still have to be perceived.

 At all these levels, we can now observe that some offerings of the environ- ment are beneficial and some are injurious.
 These are slippery terms that should only be used with great care, but if their meanings are pinned down to biolo- gical and behavioral facts the danger of confusion can be minimized.
 First, consider substances that afford ingestion.
 Some afford nutrition for a given animal, some afford poisoning, and some are neutral.
 As I pointed out before, these facts are quite distinct from the affording of pleasure and displeasure in eating, for the experiences do not necessarily correlate with the biological effects.
 Second, consider the brink of a cliff.
 On the one side it affords walking along, locomotion, whereas on the other it affords falling off, injury.
 Third, consider a detached object with a sharp edge, a knife.
 It affords cutting if manipulated in one manner, but it affords being cut if manipulated in another manner.
 Similarly, but at a different level of complexity, a middle-sized metallic object affords grasping, but if charged with current it affords electric shock.
 And fourth, consider the other person.
 The animate object can give caresses or blows, contact comfort or contact injury, reward or punishment, and it is not always easy to perceive which will be provided.
 Note that all these benefits and injuries, these safeties and dangers, these positive and negative affordances are properties of things taken with reference to an observer but not properties of the experiences of the observer.
 They are not subjective values; they are not feelings of pleasure or pain added to neutral perceptions.